panaverse/panaverse.github.io/README.md

-# Designing and Developing Immersive 3D Metaverse Experiences
+# Designing and Developing Web3 and Metaverse Experiences: Getting Ready for Market of $13 Trillion and 5 Billion Users

+The internet is undoubtedly the most significant technological development in human history.
+Although the industry has progressed immensely since its inception, we are just scratching the surface of what it can do for us.
+Web3 and metaverse technologies improves the internet as we know it today by adding innovative new features and enhancements.
+Web 3.0 and the Metaverse complement each other.
+The metaverse reimagines the frontend, and web3 the backend of the web.

+Citi is the latest Wall Street firm to issue a bullish forecast for web3 and the metaverse, which describe a future internet vision based on decentralised technologies and virtual worlds.
+Citi said in a [research report published in March 2022](https://ir.citi.com/gps/BGrBay2thaQaH9HYofo3Uf3ThNldHDse_iJbe_md8Xk2SX5N3rdCq70nBWVa5mRqVYO3BHcw4Htuf7ihwIzrP6f0AN2kKVQZ) that the metaverse economy could have a total addressable market of up to $13 trillion and can capture five bullion users by 2030.

+The bank's definition of the metaverse extends beyond virtual worlds such as gaming and virtual reality applications.
+Citi's broad vision of the metaverse includes smart manufacturing technology, virtual advertising, online events such as concerts, and digital currencies such as Ethereum.

+## Web 3.0

+[Web 3.0](https://medium.com/fabric-ventures/what-is-web-3-0-why-it-matters-934eb07f3d2b) is a concept for the internet's next generation.
+It is the evolution of user control and ownership over their creations and online content, digital assets, and online identities.
+Users in Web 3.0 can create content while owning, controlling, and monetizing it through the use of blockchain and cryptocurrencies.

+## Metaverse

 [Goldman Sachs Sees the Metaverse as $8 Trillion Opportunity.](https://news.bitcoin.com/goldman-sachs-metaverse-8-trillion-opportunity/) [Read the paper Opportunities in the metaverse by JP Morgan.](https://www.jpmorgan.com/content/dam/jpm/treasury-services/documents/opportunities-in-the-metaverse.pdf)  It is the future and next generation of the internet.

+## Serverless Cloud Computing

+Web2 centralized serverless cloud technologies will also play a major role on the internet in the short to medium term until Web3 technologies mature and totally replace web2 technologies.

+This program focuses on developing full-stack web3 and metaverse experiences for the next generation of the internet by specializing in building software that merges the best of cutting-edge decentralized distributed blockchains with 3D metaverse client expeiences and web2 centralized serverless cloud technologies.

-This program will teach you to design and build 3D Metaverse Experiences to take advantage of this opportunity.
+This program will teach you to design and build Web 3 and 3D Metaverse Experiences to take advantage of this opportunity.

 Panaverse Development Platform